Fitexmage/Homework-Eater/README.md

 ## Introduction

-It is a tiny java game.
+It is a tiny java game designed when I was a beginner in programming.

 Run "app.java" in "src" to start the game.
 Click "play", enter your name & age, and choose the option.